Joshua (2007 film): Plot

-That night, Brad installs a lock on his bedroom door and tells Joshua that Lily will be sleeping with him, fearing he will attempt to do something to her.
+That night, Brad installs a lock on his bedroom door and tells Joshua that Lily will be sleeping with him.
 He also brings Betsy, a psychologist, to meet Joshua.
-Betsy comes to the erroneous conclusion that Joshua is being abused, further frustrating Brad.
-Brad announces that he is sending Joshua away to a boarding school, causing him to run away.
-Later in the evening, Brad is laying with Lily on his bed lulling her to sleep.
-Brad then hears Joshua crying, and finds him hiding in the kitchen begging Brad not to send him away.
-Joshua refuses to crawl out of his hiding place so Brad pulls him out, and Joshua cries out in pain.
-Brad then discovers a bruise on Joshua's back.
-Brad asks Joshua who gave him the bruise, but all Joshua says is that he slipped.
+Betsy comes to the erroneous conclusion that Joshua is being abused, frustrating Brad.
+Brad announces that he is sending Joshua to a boarding school.
 The next morning, while going for a walk with Brad and Lily, Joshua steals her pacifier, causing her to cry.
-When Brad confronts him, Joshua begins to mock him, causing him to strike Joshua.
-Brad tries to apologize but Joshua further taunts him, driving Brad to beat his son in public, strengthening Joshua's case of abuse and sending Brad to jail for assault.
+When Brad confronts him, Joshua mocks him, causing him to strike Joshua.
+Brad tries to apologize but Joshua taunts him, driving Brad to beat his son in public, strengthening Joshua's case of abuse and sending Brad to jail for assault.
 Joshua also frames his father for tampering with Abby's medications, suggesting that Brad will spend the rest of his life in prison, leaving Ned to adopt Joshua and Lily.

 Ned later sits with Joshua at the piano, and the two compose a song.
 Joshua sings about how his parents will never be loved by anyone now, and that he only wanted to be with Ned and got rid of everyone else.
-It is through this that Ned finally realizes what Joshua has done and looks at him with a disturbed glance.
+Ned finally realizes what Joshua has done and looks at him with a disturbed glance.